Fabsterschu/Spreadsheets-add-on/README.md

-so basically are gonna want to go to your spreadsheet and click on the "extra" menu now go to scripteditor if you are there delete all the code you see,
+so basically you are gonna want to go to your spreadsheet (or create a new one) and click on the "extra" menu now go to scripteditor if you are there delete all the code you see,